rhdhorchestrator/rhdhorchestrator.github.io/content/blog/installing-orchestrator-via-rhdh-chart.md

    - This simplifies resource management and access control.

 1. **Installation Method**
-   - Previously installed via a Go-based Operator avaliable in Operator Hub.
+   - Previously installed via a Go-based Operator available in Operator Hub.
    - For now installed via Helm Charts (`backstage` and `orchestrator-infra`).

 1. **Meta-Operator Behavior**